Azarattum/CRStore/README.md

     .select([
       "albums.title as album",
       (qb) =>
-        // Here we aggregate all the tracks for the album using the `jsonGroup` function jsonGroup(qb, {
+        // Here we aggregate all the tracks for the album groupJSON(qb, {
           id: "tracks.id",
           title: "tracks.title",
           artist: "artists.title",